Skip to main content

-The Volume Table of Contents (VTOC) on a CP-owned volume (CPVOL) is a bit unusual.
 The purpose of the VTOC is to tell z/VSE and z/OS, both of which use the VTOC to manage space on the volume, that there is no room on the volume.
-They can look, but not touch.
+They can look, but not touch. z/VM itself doesn't use the VTOC.

-Here's the format of the VTOC.
 The VTOC is pointed to by the label.
-Volume Table of Contents (VTOC)

 Now let's look at a real example.
 This 10-cylinder disk was formatted using CPFMTXA.
 It has a volume label of TEMPAA.